 I haven't seen the video yet.

-Anyway, anyway, she said she filed a police report with Capitol Hill Police against Maxine Waters and his pressing charges.
+Anyway, she said she filed a police report with Capitol Hill Police against Maxine Waters and his pressing charges.

 All right, we got a lot to get to today.

-Supreme Court now a vacancy at the high court.
+Supreme Court now a vacancy at the high court as Justice Kennedy has now stepped aside.

 The battle begins.